Committees of the Board

 As part of the Nomination Committee’s oversight of Board succession planning, it is also responsible for identifying suitable candidates to fill Board vacancies as and when they arise, or to identify candidates to complement the existing Board, and to make recommendations to the Board on their appointment.
 Where appropriate, external consultants are engaged to assist in searching for candidates.

-Where a candidate is recommended by the Nomination Committee, the Board will assess that candidate against a range of criteria including background, experience, professional qualifications, personal qualities, the potential for the candidate’s skills to augment the existing Board, taking into consideration the skills matrix set out on page 5 of this corporate governance statement and the candidate’s availability to commit to the Board’s activities.
+Where a candidate is recommended by the Nomination Committee, the Board will assess that candidate against a range of criteria including background, experience, professional qualifications, personal qualities, the potential for the candidate’s skills to augment the existing Board, taking into consideration the skills matrix set out on page 5 of the Corporate Governance Statement and the candidate’s availability to commit to the Board’s activities.
 Wesfarmers also undertakes appropriate checks before a candidate is recommended to the Board.
 If these criteria are met and the Board appoints the candidate as a director, the director (in their personal capacity) will enter into a written contract with the company, setting out the terms of his or her appointment consistent with the ASX Principles, and that director must seek to have their appointment approved by shareholders at the next annual general meeting.

 Candidates for appointment, election or re-election as a director are requested to provide details of their other commitments (and an indication of time involved in relation to those commitments), and to confirm their other commitments will not affect their ability to perform and discharge their responsibilities as a director of Wesfarmers.